RetireFlexi

 Why is RetireFlexi free?

 Because it started as a personal project, not a business.
-Michael — the person who built it — is an expat who needed this tool for himself and could not find anything that handled his situation.
-When he shared it with a few expat friends and they found it genuinely useful, he decided to make it available to everyone.
+Michael built it for himself - he's an expat who couldn't find anything that handled his situation.
+When a few expat friends found it useful, he made it available to everyone.

-We sustain the service by occasionally sharing relevant retirement planning resources and insights with users who have chosen to save their plan.
-We will never sell or share your financial data — we genuinely do not have any.
+We occasionally send retirement planning content to users who have saved a plan.
+We can't sell your financial data - we don't have any.

 The story